 - Installing Composite Railing on the Kuppersmith Project Porch

-- Kitchen Cabinet Layout and Design for Kuppersmith Project House
+- Kitchen Cabinet Design for the Kuppersmith Project House

 Other Tips from This Episode

 Simple Solutions with Joe Truini:

 To make a custom shelf to hold spices in your kitchen cabinet, glue and nail a three-sided shelf together that’s wide enough for your spice bottles (2½”).
 Attach a 1”x 2” support under the shelf, and position it in the cabinet so it rests on the shelf supports.
 (Watch This Video)